+GERMANY EDITION Volume 1, No. 28 Wednesday, May 2, 1945

+KAPUTT

+0 0

-GERMANY EDITION Volume 1, No. 28 Wednesday, May 2, 1945 KAPUTT 0 0 Adolf Hitler, for 12 years the master of Germany and the man who set out to conquer the world, died yesterday afternoon, the German radio at Hamburg announced last night.
-Declaring that Grand Admiral Karl Doenitz, commander-in-chief of the German Navy, was 7th Clears Mu Munich, capital of Bavaria and home of the Nazi movement, today was completely in the hands of 7th Army troops.
-Far to the north, troops of the U.S. 2d Armored Div. linked up with British units under Field Marshal Bernard Montgomery's command, pushing east from their Elbe River bridgehead in a move to clear the Baltic coastal plain and seal off Denmark from Yank Armor Reds Gain on Baltic, Across Elbe Race Into Moravia MOSCOW, May 1 (Reuter)-Capture of Stralsund, on the Baltic Sea opposite the island naval base of Ruegen, was announced tonight in an order of the day from Marshal Stalin.
+Adolf Hitler, for 12 years the master of Germany and the man who set out to conquer the world, died yesterday afternoon, the German radio at Hamburg announced last night.
+Declaring that Grand Admiral Karl Doenitz, commander-in-chief of the German Navy, was 7th Clears Mu Across Elbe Munich, capital of Bavaria and home of the Nazi movement, today was completely in the hands of 7th Army troops.
+Far to the north, troops of the U.S. 2d Armored Div. linked up with British units pushing east from their Elbe under Field Marshal Bernard Montgomery's command, River bridgehead in a move to clear the Baltic coastal plain and seal off Denmark from the greater Reich.
+Allied gains along the southern base of the front, from Lake Constance to the junction of the German Austrian and Czech borders, Marshal Zhukov's forces had taken 14,000 prisoners in Berlin, Wolkssturm units were laying down their arms, sometimes lining whole tredited with 8,000.
+Though some Germans been opened.
+Marshal Zhukov's forces had taken 14,000 prisoners in Berlin, while Marshal Rokossovsky were laying down their arms, sometimes lining whole tredited with 8,000.
+Yank Armor Reds Gain on Baltic, Race Into Moravia MOSCOW, May 1 (Reuter)-Capture of Stralsund, on the Baltic Sea opposite the island naval base of Ruegen, was announced tonight in an order of the day from Marshal Stalin.

-Marshal Rokossovsky's 2d White Russian Army had also advanced to within 30 miles of Rostock, and streets with white flags.
-Against this however some SS important senberg, communications centers, have fallen.
+Marshal Rokossovsky's 2d White Russian Army had also advanced to within 30 miles of Rostock, and Gemmin, Malchin, Waren and Westreets with white flags.
+Against this, however, some SS senberg, important communications centers, have fallen.
 On the southern front, the Soviet offensive in Czechoslovakia advanced swiftly following capture of Moravska-Ostrava in the north.
 Collapse of the whole area back to Prague, the Czech capital, was indicated.
-The battle of Berlin had develthe greater Reich.
+The battle of Berlin had develwere defending.

-Allied gains along the southern base of the front, from Lake Constance to the junction of the Ger-Nazi defense was broken and many work and Czech borders, Volkssturm units were laying down their arms, sometimes lining whole credited with 8,000.
-Against this, however, some SS battalions had made suicide pacts to go down with the buildings they were defending.
 Col. Gen. Berzarin, Soviet commandant in Berlin, is re-esta-blishing normal life in occupied areas.
 Some factories have been reopened, and power stations and water works will be in operation Thursday.
 Twenty hospitals have Hitler's successor, the radio stated: "It is reported from Der Fuehrer's headquarters that Der Fuehrer, Adolf Hitler, has fallen this afternoon at his command post in the Reich Chancellery, fighting to the last breath against Bolshevism and for Germany."
-Death Is Not Explained The announcement did not explain how Hitler, who was 56 years old 12 days ago, had "fallen."
-Russian forces in recent days have been battling toward the massive Chancellery that Hitler built in the Wilhelmstrasse, in the center of Berlin.
+Death Is Not Explained streets with white flags.
+Against this, however, some SS battalions had made suicide pacts to go down with the buildings they were defending.
+Army had also advanced ler, who was 56 years old 12 days ago, had "fallen."
+Russian forces in recent days have been battling toward the massive Chancellery that Hitler built in the Wilhelmstrans.
+The announcement did not explain how Hitcenter of Berlin.
 The broadcast reported that on April 13 Hitler named Doenitz as his successor.
 Then Doenitz came on the program with a fiery promise to keep up what he termed "the struggle against Bolshevism."
-He said the Germans would fight American and British forces to the extent that they hindered his fight against Russia.
-There was no indication as to the whereabouts of Hein- (Continued on Page 4)
+He said the Germans would fight American and British forces to the extent that they There was no indication as to the whereabouts of Hein-(Continued on Page 4)